20 Apr Can you get gas delivered?

 - Free Membership Roadside Assistance

 Mach1 is an on-demand roadside assistance company that doesn’t charge a membership fee for gas delivery.
 You can contact them via their mobile phone app to get gas delivered whether you’re stranded or just want to fill up at home.
 Prices range from $45- $60 and you only have to pay when you need it.
 Because they connect you directly to vetted providers, you can contact the provider directly to request more than two gallons.
 The provider is automatically dispatched to you based on who is the closest to you, making your wait time significantly less.
 You’ll also be able to see the providers location on a map as he drives to your location.
-Other services offered range from flat tires, help with dead batteries through mobile mechanic services.
+Other services offered range from flat tires, help with dead batteries through mobile mechanic services and even help when you accidentally lock your keys in the car.

 - State roadside assistance